 The Application to Graduate paperwork should be completed no later than eight weeks prior to the end of the trimester in which the student plans to graduate.
+This will be sent to the student from the Office of the Registrar.

 Logan University's Applied Nutrition and Dietetics graduates are qualified to sit for independent certification exams.
-Students should contact their local state Board of Health to determine which of these may be recognized for practice in their state and any other state licensing, registration or certification requirements, as they are subject to change.
+Students should contact their local state Board of Health to determine which of these may be recognized for practice in their state and any other state licensing, registration, or certification requirements, as they are subject to change.

 Certified Clinical Nutritionists (CCN) earn certification through the Clinical Nutrition Certification Board (CNCB).
-NCB provides professional training, examining and certifying for alternative or complementary medical, clinical nutrition and healthcare organizations, in addition to specialty credentialing programs and state license/certification exams.
+NCB provides professional training, examining, and certifying for alternative or complementary medical, clinical nutrition, and healthcare organizations, in addition to specialty credentialing programs and state license/certification exams.
 Non-chiropractic students interested in taking the CCN exam should review the CNCB website for the core science coursework eligibility requirements.